Conservation Club, Inc.

 Hunting at WFCCC Properties and Leased property

 The north side boundary of the main property can be accessed by using White Tail Lane off of Rt.
 522 North.
 The property boundaries are marked with No Trespassing signs labeled with WFCCC Property.
 The Southern most area of property adjacent to club house, shelters, shooting ranges, fishing lake and open area between, which is approximately 30 acres, is posted for No Hunting as a safety zone for non hunting members and guests.
-The directions and map of our new 97 acre property in Shenandoah county are listed above under the TAB 97acresShenCo.
-Sunday hunting on Club OWNED property as per Virginia State Game Laws is allowed anytime after September 30th thru May 1st the following year.
-No hunting on Sundays is permitted from May 1 thru September 30th each year on main Club Property - 460 acre tract.
+The directions and map of our new 97/43 acre properties in Shenandoah county are listed above under the TAB 97acresShenCo.
+Hunting on Sundays is permitted each year on main Club Property, Shenandoah County Properties and Leased properties- 430 acre tract above ridge line above target ranges and lake at main property is open for hunting.

-Sunday Hunting is also permitted on Leased property at Unimin Sand Mine in Gore, Va., with a permission slip signed by Eric Heflin or Steve Hunt or Rich Sankovich or Marshall Shiley!
+Sunday Hunting is also permitted on Leased property at Unimin Sand Mine in Gore, Va., with a permission slip signed by Jim Osborn or Steve Hunt or Rich Sankovich or Marshall Shiley!
 Permission slips for Sunday hunting 2020/21 at Unimin Sand Mine lease are available at meetings, Mail, or e-mail request.

-This is in accordance with the Laws and Regulations published by DGIF of Virginia.
-Contact one of us through phone or e-mail to receive it if you did not attend meeting, or Old Dominion Sports Center is out of the permission slips when you ask for one after presenting valid membership card.
+This is in accordance with the Laws and Regulations published by DWR of Virginia.
+Contact one of us through phone or e-mail to receive it if you did not attend meeting.

 HUNTER SAFETY – Florescent/Blaze Orange or Pink clothing as required by Virginia Game Laws must be worn when hunting on any Club property or lease.